somewonderfulguy/your-style-info/README.md

 # Testing
 ## Hooks
 - __Husky pre-commit hook__ - every time one's committing its changes, it will be lint checked first.
-- __Husky pre-push hook__ - every time one's pushing its changes, it will be tested first.
+- __Husky pre-push hook__ - every time one's pushing its changes, it will be tested first with coverage threshold check.
 ## Static
 - __ESLint__ - there's a lot of rules in `.eslint` I calibrated for my own preferences.
 One's might freak out seeing this.
 I'd like to stress, this is code style of my own preference.
 In real world projects with teams I ajust myself to the rules defined in each projects.
 - No __TypeScript__ or __Flow__ - only `prop-types` as mandatory.